orfeotoolbox/OTB/CONTRIBUTING.md

 ## Feature requests and discussions

 Feature requests are welcome!
 Generally you are welcome to simply [open an issue](https://gitlab.orfeo-toolbox.org/orfeotoolbox/otb/issues) and discuss your idea there.

-For complex and potentially controvertial ideas, we use Request for Comments.
-RFCs are normal issues but which will need more discussion from the community and usually a formal PSC vote.
-For this, use the 'Request for Comments' issue template on gitlab.
-Older RFCs live on the [wiki](https://wiki.orfeo-toolbox.org/index.php/Requests_for_Comments).
-More long term ideas are collected on the wiki [Wishlist](https://wiki.orfeo-toolbox.org/index.php/Wishlist).

-For more peripheral contributions which do not belong in the main OTB repository [Remote Modules](#remote-modules) are also a great option.
+For more complex requests there is an issue template for in depth description called 'Request for Comments'.

 ## Documentation improvements